taj-gill/taj-gill.github.io/about.md

 ---
 layout: page
-title: About me
+title: about me
 permalink: /about/
 ---

-Hey, I'm Taj and this is my little corner on the internet.
+Hi, I'm Taj and this is my little corner on the internet.